Twigman/tyche/README.md

 # tyche-showcase
 Showcase for a Spring Boot project<br />
 <br />
 This is a part of my home automation project.
-It runs on a Raspberry Pi with a ZigBee module.
+The service runs on a Raspberry Pi with a ZigBee module.
 Several light sources and various sensors are connected to it.<br />
 The application uses REST requests to retrieve the initial configuration.
 Changes are communicated via WebSocket.<br />
 <br />
 Implementation:<br />